STRfarfar/Sipeed_HardWare/en/mf_ml_module/mf_update_firmwave.md

 > After getting the MF module, the general developer does not need to care about the resource distribution

--MF firmware description
+MF firmware description

-VIS: Visible light (VIS)
+- VIS: Visible light (VIS)

-IR: infrared light (IR)
+- IR: infrared light (IR)

 | Firmware classification | Direction | Protocol | Identification method | wechat | Number of firmware types |
 | :--- | :--- | :--- | :--- | :--- | :--- |